History of the Great War: Rhineland, 1918–1929

 In 1930, Edmonds proposed a volume on the occupation in the Rhine Province by British Army on the Rhine (BAOR), to counter a recent German book but the Treasury refused to pay.
 Edmonds hoped that the War Office would find the money, began to collect information from former commanders and staffs of the BAOR and ensured the storage of BAOR records.
 By 1939, poor offices, lack of promotions and government parsimony, led him to complain that the official history, a national memorial, was being neglected.
-When Daniel retired in late 1939, Edmonds took on the duties of Secretary as well as Director and on 15 November, the Historical Section was evacuated to St. Anne's on Sea, Lancashire and thence to the National Library of Wales at Aberystwyth in April 1942.
+When Daniel retired in late 1939, Edmonds took on the duties of Secretary as well as Director and on 15 November, the Historical Section was evacuated to St. Anne's on Sea, Lancashire.

+In April 1942 the section moved to the National Library of Wales at Aberystwyth.
 In February, the Committee for the Control of Official Histories decided to let Edmonds write the volume.
 R. A. Butler, President of the Board of Education, said that the volume would be useful as a historical background for the Armistice and disarmament terms to be imposed on Germany.
 In 1987, Bayliss wrote that utility was the main criterion but that it also kept Edmonds busy, having been passed over for the writing of the official histories of the Second World War.
 Edmonds was pleased because he saw it as the final volume of his Western Front campaign history.

 Edmonds felt qualified to write the volume, having visited the Rhineland during the occupation, having gained specialist knowledge of the law of military government working with Professor L. F. L. Oppenheim (30 March 1858 – 7 October 1919) in 1912 on The Laws and Usages of War and being on good terms with many of the senior officers involved.
 Edmonds was hampered by a 1942 air raid, that burnt many of the records stored at Walworth in London.
 At Aberystwyth, Edmonds was isolated from metropolitan libraries and short of researchers.
 Requests for help from the Director of the Imperial War Museum had little effect, since his books had been moved to Barnstaple in Devon and because coverage of the occupation and inter-war period was sparse, owing to the usual lack of money.
 Edmonds was still able to glean plenty of details and gossip from senior officers in the occupation.
 General Charles Fergusson (17 January 1865 – 20 February 1951), a former military governor of Cologne, said that he disliked Field Marshal William Robertson (29 January 1860 – 12 February 1933) and that the enmity had led him to resign, despite being on good terms with General Herbert Plumer (13 March 1857 – 16 July 1932).